-To identify national patterns of opioid painkiller prescriptions, researchers at Stanford University and the Palo Alto Veterans Affairs Hospital investigated Medicare data on drug prescriptions.
-The scientists looked at data from Medicare Part D, prescription drug coverage, which includes nearly 70% of individuals on Medicare.
-They focused on prescriptions of opioid painkillers, including hydrocodone, oxycodone, methadone, morphine, fentanyl, and codeine.
-The researchers sorted the number of prescriptions by individual providers.
+Researchers at Stanford University and the Palo Alto Veterans Affairs Hospital investigated Medicare data on drug prescriptions.
+Scientists looked at data from Medicare Part D, prescription drug coverage, which includes nearly 70% of Medicare individuals.
+The research focused on prescriptions of opioid painkillers, including hydrocodone, oxycodone, methadone, morphine, fentanyl, and codeine.
+The researchers sorted the number of medications by individual providers.

-The study showed that, in fact, prescription painkillers are widely prescribed by a large number of providers.
+The study showed that a large number of providers widely prescribe prescription painkillers.
 There is no evidence to suggest that a small number of rogue physicians are prescribing a significant proportion of the drugs.
-As one would expect, specialty services such as pain management and anesthesia account for a large number of opioid painkiller prescriptions.
+As one would expect, specialty services such as pain management and anesthesia account for many opioid painkiller prescriptions.
 However, the overwhelming volume of prescriptions come from general practitioners.

 For comparison, the researchers compared prescription painkiller trends to overall prescriptions for non-painkiller medications.
 They found that for opioid prescriptions, the top 10% of providers accounted for 57% of prescriptions.
-This was no different than for non-opioid prescriptions, where the top 10% of providers wrote 63% of the prescriptions.
+This was no different from non-opioid prescriptions, where the top 10% of providers wrote 63% of the prescriptions.

-The scientists concluded that a few providers are not responsible for the vast number of opioid prescriptions written in the United States today.
-In fact, primary care physicians may be at the front line of over-prescribing opioid painkillers.
+The scientists concluded that a few providers are not responsible for the vast number of opioid prescriptions written in the United States.
+Primary care physicians may be at the front line of over-prescribing opioid painkillers.

 Strategies to Decrease Opioid Prescriptions and Combat the Epidemic of Opioid Abuse

 In addition to altering physician prescribing practices, it is essential to increase access to effective treatments.
 Patients struggling with opioid abuse deserve effective, humane treatment options that allow them to overcome their addiction while maintaining their dignity.
-Expanding knowledge of and support for treatments such as medical detox can help patients endure the challenging withdrawal process.
-Furthermore, they need a supportive environment in which to heal and address the emotional distress that often fuels addiction issues.
+Expanding knowledge of and support for medical detox treatments can help patients endure the challenging withdrawal process.
+Furthermore, they need a supportive environment to heal and address the emotional distress that often fuels addiction issues.